 Chapters 4 and 6 are organized into entries.
 Each entry describes one language feature or a group of related features, where a feature is either a syntactic construct or a procedure.
-An entry begins with one or more header lines of the form category for identifiers in the base library, or template library category where library is the short name of a library as defined in Appendix A.
+An entry begins with one or more header lines of the form template template for identifiers in the base library, or library category category where library is the short name of a library as defined in Appendix A.